EngineerBetter/concourse-up/README.md

 All flags are optional.
 Configuration settings provided via flags will persist in later deployments unless explicitly overriden.

-- `--region value`       AWS or GCP region (default: "eu-west-1") [$AWS_REGION]
+- `--region value`       AWS or GCP region (default: "eu-west-1" on AWS and "europe-west1" on GCP) [$AWS_REGION]
 - `--domain value`       Domain to use as endpoint for Concourse web interface (eg: ci.myproject.com) [$DOMAIN]
     ```sh
     $ concourse-up deploy --domain chimichanga.engineerbetter.com chimichanga
     ```

-    In the example above `concourse-up` will search for a Route 53 hosted zone that matches `chimichanga.engineerbetter.com` or `engineerbetter.com` and add a record to the longest match (`chimichanga.engineerbetter.com` in this example).
+    In the example above `concourse-up` will search for a hosted zone that matches `chimichanga.engineerbetter.com` or `engineerbetter.com` and add a record to the longest match (`chimichanga.engineerbetter.com` in this example).

 - `--tls-cert value`     TLS cert to use with Concourse endpoint [$TLS_CERT]
 - `--tls-key value`      TLS private key to use with Concourse endpoint [$TLS_KEY]